localtunnel/localtunnel/README.md

 The localtunnel client is also usable through an API (for test integration, automation, etc)

-### localtunnel({ port, ...options })
+### localtunnel(port [,options][,callback])

 Creates a new localtunnel to the specified local `port`.
 Will return a Promise that resolves once you have been assigned a public localtunnel url. `options` can be used to request a specific `subdomain`.
+A `callback` function can be passed, in which case it won't return a Promise.
+This exists for backwards compatibility with the old Node-style callback API.
+You may also pass a single options object with `port` as a property.

 ```js
 const localtunnel = require('@chromaui/localtunnel');